American Heat & Power

 AHP Management

-Darren K. Habetz, PhD,
+Darren K. Habetz, PhD, P.E.

 Richard L. Echols, PE

-Richard brings more than 33 years experience of progressive responsibility in the energy field, including founding, owning, and operating a successful energy business prior to AHP.
+Mr. Echols brings more than 33 years experience of progressive responsibility in the energy field, including founding, owning, and operating a successful energy business prior to AHP.
 This experience includes management, profit and loss responsibility, planning, design, permitting, installation and operations.
 Plant types included natural gas processing, cogeneration systems, and biomass energy systems using agricultural biomass, biosolids, anaerobic digesters and landfill gas to power internal combustion engines, gas turbines, and boilers for steam production.
 He has been responsible for the development, design, construction, operation and maintenance of over 110 megawatts of renewable energy projects that have ranged in size from an 80-kilowatt electric generator up to a 36-megawatt power plant.
 Richard has also been fully responsible for design and implementation of safety and training programs and QA/QC programs for equipment manufacturing, construction and plant operations.

-AHP Staff and Support Personnel
+AHP Senior Staff and Support Personnel

 Bill M. Nichols, Senior Thermal Energy Systems Specialist